Paolo Emilio Landi: Theater

 Landi made his professional directing debut with the Italian national premiere of After Magritte (1986), by the English author Tom Stoppard. with scenery designed by the American painter Jack Frankfurter.
 His following production, The Bald Soprano by Eugene Ionesco, was performed in Italy, France (Avignon Festival), the USA (Richmond, Virginia), and Russia (Omsk and Saratov).

 After the fall of the Berlin Wall he continued his career in former URSS.
 In 1990 he worked in the previously closed town of Omsk.
 Omsk Drama Theatre, Russia He was the first director to stage an absurdist play, The Bald Soprano, in a Russian State Academic Theatre of the USSR.

 He went on to stage 30 shows in academic and public theaters in cities throughout Russia and Eastern Europe, including Moscow, Saint Petersburg, Omsk, Samara, Saratov, Riga, Vilnius, Chelyabinsk, Krasnoyarsk. and Ufa.
+In 2025 his Ladies's Night at Samara Academic Drama Theatre, reached 500 performances becoming one of the longest running show in all Russia.

 In the late nineties Paolo Emilio Landi traveled to the United States for his production of The Servant of Two Masters by Carlo Goldoni at the Milwaukee Repertory Theater.
 He then began a long association with the University of Richmond (Virginia) where he has been visiting scholar and instructor of theater and documentary-making.
 During his time at the university he specialized in creating experimental works with students and faculty.